 The middle school years... that tricky time when kids catapult into puberty.
 Hormones surge, while affectionate hugs are replaced with eye rolls and dismissive behavior.
 It's also a time when many kids begin pushing their boundaries.
 One thing we do know is that when it comes to substance use prevention throughout the teen years, families and communities hold the key.
 Families that talk early and often about drugs and alcohol have better outcomes and can reduce the likelihood that their kids will engage in risky behaviors.
 Many of the resources on this page will equip you with the knowledge you need to engage in those positive conversations.
 We continually add new resources to this page, so please check back frequently.
 We hope the links below will shed some light on the reasons for your adolescent's behavior, as well as provide you with the tools you need to keep your kid on a healthy path.
-We also hope you will join us at upcoming Families Connected events and sign-up for our free monthly e-newsletter.
-We're all in this together.

 Please note, many of the links below will open in a new browser window, which will take you outside of this website.
 South Bay Families Connected will remain open in your original browser window.